 ![]() |

-Thanks to Lee at Birds of Eden, we are adding carrots, broccoli, beetroot (spinach when the new crop comes in).
+Thanks to Lee at Birds of Eden, we are adding carrots, broccoli, beetroot.
 Spirulino loves his mozzarella, but that is an occasional treat.
 Gets a little of whatever fruit we have, for some variety.
 And this little bird gets bigger and stronger, each time room service removes, and then replaces him, when his cage is cleaned.
 He yells at the Ungardener and tries to peck him.
 Being a seed eater, he shows willing, but doesn’t draw blood.

 ![]() |